TISUnion/Carpet-TIS-Addition/website/docs/rules.md

 ## spawnBabyProbably

-When spawning mobs, if baby variant exists, spawn the jockey variant with given probably
+When spawning mobs, if baby variant exists, spawn the baby variant with given probably

 Set it to `-1` to disable the rule and use vanilla logic